 On the mobile side, tablets and smartphones based on both Android and iOS have Disney+ apps.

-Disney even placed a priority on having apps game consoles like the PS4, Xbox One and NVIDIA Shield ready for the Disney+ launch.
+Disney even placed a priority on having apps game consoles like the PS4, PS5, Xbox One, Xbox Series X/S and NVIDIA Shield ready for the Disney+ launch.

 Annual Plan - 2 Months Free!Subscribe Now